 8 Different Kinds of Indian Roti Recipes

 Roti is a staple part of every Indian’s diet.
-A roti can be prepared in a number of ways.
-The regular roti is rich in carbs, protein and fiber as it is made of flour.
+Roti can be prepared in a number of ways.
+The regular roti is rich in carbs, protein, and fiber as it is made of flour.
 The benefits of consuming roti are many.
 It helps in boosting your body’s energy.
-Here we give you 9 different kinds of rotis that you can try at home.
+Here we give you 8 different kinds of Indian Roti Recipes that you can try at home.

 Any north Indian meal is incomplete without a naan.
-A Naan is made with plain flour, oil and yeast.
+A Naan is made with plain flour, oil, and yeast.
 Those who don’t eat yeast can use a substitute for yeast (like yogurt, milk and baking powder).
-A naan is traditionally prepared in tandoor.
-For those who don’t have access to tandoor, here we give you an alternate recipe that you can easily make.
+Naan is traditionally prepared in tandoor.
+For those who don’t have access to the tandoor, here we give you an alternate recipe that you can easily make.

 - Tandoori Roti

-Whole-wheat flour is used to prepare Tandoori roti.
+Whole-wheat flour is used to prepare Tandoori Roti.
 It is cooked traditionally in tandoor or clay oven.
 It tastes great with paneer vegetable or curry.
 Try this one of the easy Indian roti recipes.

 - Paneer Kulcha

 Kulcha is an Indian bread that is very popular in India.
 It is very common in Punjabi families.
 It is made of curds and plain flour.
-Paneer kulcha is stuffed with filling of paneer.
-It goes well with chole, rajma or any mughlai subzi.
+Paneer kulcha is stuffed with a filling of paneer.
+It goes well with chole, rajma or any Mughlai subzi.

 - Laccha Paratha